Heart of Portugal Tour Itinerary

 We’ll say farewell to Lisbon and head north today.
 Our first stop will be the charming village of Obidos.
 This medieval village is tucked away behind a fortress wall, protecting her historic center and magnificent castle.
 Take a stroll through labyrinthine passages and narrow, cobbled streets, leading to busy village squares, enticing shops, inviting cafes, and quaint whitewashed residences bedecked with colorful flowers.

-After our walking tour the rest of the day is yours to enjoy in this marvelous city overflowing with sights.
-Stroll through Porto, do some shopping, and be sure to visit the lively riverfront, always a hub of fun activity.
-You may even be enticed to sample some more of the luscious port for which Porto is known.
+The day is yours to enjoy in this marvelous city overflowing with sights.
+Stroll through Porto, do some shopping, and be sure to visit the lively riverfront, always a hub of fun activity and full of port houses.

 This morning we will depart Porto and continue our travels deep into the region known for fine port and other wines, the majestic Douro Valley.
 The Douro Valley is stunning in it’s beauty and is also intensely cultivated.
 This is where the grapes are grown for vinho verde (green wine) a popular wine of Portugal.
 Because the region’s climate, does not allow these grapes to fully ripen, the wine is produced using the very young grapes.
 This lends a bright and quite light quality to the wine, as well as a bit of a sparkle.